ashishmgupta/blog/docs/SANS Holiday Hack Challenge 2021/Strange USB device.md

 <img src="../../images/hhc2021/image058.png" alt="drawing" width="600px"/>

 We do the file listing and we see a python file named “mallard.py”. <br>
-If we look at the contents of the file, we see the python script takes an "inject.bin" file as an input
+If we look at the contents of the file, we see the python script takes an "inject.bin" file as an input<br>
 <img src="../../images/hhc2021/image059.png" alt="drawing" width="600px"/>
 <img src="../../images/hhc2021/image060.png" alt="drawing" width="800px"/>